D-Claffey-Code-Institute/PP2--Star-Trek-Quiz-2/README.md

 - For HTML validation i used WSC Markup which came back with no errors:
   - ![html_validation](assets/images/html_validation.png)

-- For Javascript validation I used JSHint which came back with no errors:
+- For Javascript validation I used JSHint which came back with no errors.
-  -